hmlimkokhoe/React-Redux-Tutorials/readme.md

 2. Fetch JSON example using action creator: `node ./asyncActions.js`

 # react-redux-demo
 This is a demonstration of the `redux thunk` middleware in a React project.
-The concepts in  redux-demo apply here as well.
+The concepts in `redux-demo` apply here as well.

-## How it works
 1. Reducer is defined in `userReducer.js` and returns an updated state given the previous state and an action.
 It's used in the createStore method in `store.js` and is defined as a pure function, meaning no side-effects such as API calls are permitted.
 2. Action creator `fetchUsers()` is defined in `UsersActions.js` and is able to do API calls.
 An Action is an object that represents change of state and needs to be dispatched to the store to trigger state changes.
 3. `fetchUsers()` is an async action (API call) and is invoked once the React Component `UsersContainer.js` is loaded.